svera/magento2-developer-exam-notes/README.md

 ---
 > In which cases should plugins be avoided?

+Plugins are useful to modify the input, output, or execution of an existing method.
+Plugins are also best to be avoided in situations where an event observer will work.
+Events work well when the flow of data does not have to be modified.

+4. Interception

+4.1.
+Around-plugins SHOULD only be used when behavior of an original method is supposed to be substituted in certain scenarios.

+4.2.
+Plugins SHOULD NOT be used within own module .

+4.3.
+Plugins SHOULD NOT be added to data objects.

+4.4.
+Plugins MUST be stateless.

+...

+14. Events

+14.1.
+All values (including objects) passed to an event MUST NOT be modified in the event observer.
+Instead, plugins SHOULD BE used for modifying the input or output of a function.

+Avoid using around method plugins when they are not required because they increase stack traces and affect performance.
+The only use case for around method plugins is when the execution of all further plugins and original methods need termination.
+Use after method plugins if you require arguments for replacing or altering function results.

 ---
 #### 1.6.
 Configure Event Observers & Scheduled Jobs
 Observers listen for events that are triggered in Magento.
 Scheduled jobs perform an action at a specified interval.